george-aidonidis/blog/content/blog/side-projects/index.md

 #### Publish it!

-They say that when you release a product you should a bit ashamed for it.
+They say that when you release a product you should be a bit ashamed for it.

 And this is so true!
-There are always things to improve no matter the quality for the project.
+There are always things to improve no matter the quality of the project.
 Stop wasting time perfecting things and release 😀

 #### Set time constraints

 Working 1 hour every two weeks might not be the best idea.
 Try to introduce some consistent scheduling on how often you are going to work your idea.

-Is too much?
+Is it too much?
 Maybe you should split it to smaller tasks/projects (remember the first tip 😉)

 #### Simplify things

 Try not to over-engineer simple tasks.
 Focus on finishing the task and releasing it.
-All the cool things about auto delivery/shipping/you-name-it can come after that 😬
+All the cool things about auto delivery/shipping-to-moon/you-name-it can come after that 😬

 ### Conclusion